Ejipuh/Plantey-Garden/P- Setup go links on site.md

 # P- Setup go links on site
-DB: once you're here, let me know...
+`DB: once you're here, let me know...`

 ---
 Objective: make a list of live go links that my site uses that regularly updates to my site

 Key Results:
 - [ ] easily edit go links
-- [ ] make live list in Obsidian of go links you have
+- [ ] make live list in Obsidian of go links you have ([vault]/go-links-list)
-	- [ ] and on site
+	- [ ] and on site (under /go/?)
-- [ ] create go link on upload of digital garden
+- [ ] create go link when you upload digital garden

 Relevance:
 - if I can't do this, then the links in my posts will be limited and cut off from the rest of my digital garden
-- lets me cite them off-hand
+- lets me cite my garden spots...

 ---
 ## Log